sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

     - Try to update the Sezzle Theme to `grayscale`, `black-flat`, `white`, or `white-flat`.
     - Try to update the Font Color to white or black or a high-contrast color present on your theme.
  * Reason 3: The widget's inherited font color is different from the price element's font color.
     - Try to update the Font Color to the same color as  the price text or another high-contrast color present on your theme.
+Use the wheel in the color picker tool to select the color format and transcribe your font color.
     - Try to update the Widget Position.
+	    - Note: By default, the widget inherits the font color from the parent element container.

 ### <a id="issue-8"></a>Issue 8: My widget is too hard to read.
  * Reason 1: The widget's parent element's font size is very small.